 It is recommended you do no travel or plan to participate in athletic activities for 7-10 days following surgery, please plan accordingly.

-It is important that you do NOT take any anti-anxiety medicines, narcotic pain medicines, or similar types of medicines on the day of the surgery.
+It is important that you do NOT take any anti-anxiety medicines, muscle relaxants, narcotic pain medicines or similar types of medicines that may cause drowsiness or alter your mental statues on the morning of the surgery.
 Once you have consulted with Dr. Lee, we can provide you with an anti-anxiety medication.
 For Mohs surgery, you will be here for several hours, so bring a book, magazine, or laptop.
 We recommend that you have someone accompany you to give you a ride home.
 This is a requirement if you receive anti-anxiety medicines.

 It is essential that you are able to positively identify the biopsy site on which surgery will be performed.
 If you cannot, please let us know ahead of time.
 You may need to go to your referring physician to have the site marked.